tttdsg/Create-Cs/README.md

 # Create-Cs
-Automatically create C# projects with one command line.
+Automatically create C# projects with one command.

 To install module easily: